foundersandcoders/jwt_workshop/04_hapi_oauth_jwt2.md

 - build a dummy users object,(normally you would have a users database, and you would query the database)

 ```
-var people = { // our "users database"
+var people = { // our "users database", use your github details here
     1: {
       id: 1,
       name: 'Jen Jones'